 4. Legal challenges to the administration’s terminations of TPS continue.

-Attorneys representing plaintiffs, including TPS holders and their U.S. citizen children, could appeal the Ninth Circuit ruling.
-That could kick off a series of events within the courts that would further delays terminations and the onset of enforcement actions.
+Attorneys representing plaintiffs, including TPS holders and their U.S. citizen children, have appealed the Ninth Circuit ruling.
+This could kick off a series of events within the courts that would further delays terminations and the onset of enforcement actions.
 However, it is not guaranteed that the higher courts will hear the case or its appeals.

 If the courts reject a request to appeal this week’s ruling by the Ninth Circuit, DHS could also terminate the automatic extension of protection it negotiated with plaintiffs’ attorneys.